andymason/blog/posts/2022-04-11-xbox-gamepasss-sword-of-damocles.md

 ---
 date: 2022-04-11
-title: Xbox game pass, the sword of Damocles
+title: Xbox Game Pass --- the sword of Damocles
 ---

-"The first taste is free" a phrase that comes to mind when considering resubscribing to Xbox game pass.
+"The first taste is free" a phrase that comes to mind when considering resubscribing to Xbox Game Pass.

 Microsoft is behind Sony in market dominance, especially in Europe.
 How do they get people to switch sides?
 Free games.